neuroinformatics-unit/movement/README.md

 - Read the [documentation](https://neuroinformatics-unit.github.io/movement/) for more information.
 - If you wish to contribute, please read the [contributing guide](./CONTRIBUTING.md).
+- Join us on [zulip](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to chat with the team.
+We welcome your questions and suggestions.

 ## Status
 > **Warning**
 > - 🏗️ The package is currently in early development.
 Stay tuned ⌛
 > - It is not sufficiently tested to be used for scientific analysis
 > - The interface is subject to changes.
-[Open an issue](https://github.com/neuroinformatics-unit/movement/issues) if you have suggestions.

 ## Aims
 * Load pose tracks from pose estimation software packages (e.g. [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) or [SLEAP](https://sleap.ai/))